serverless-guru/templates/sls-webpack/03_refactoringToWebpack/README.md

 ### Summary
 - Webpack is something we always recommend
 - NPM modules are great for sharing reusable business logic or utils among many services
 - Lambda Layers is great when both Webpack and NPM Modules do not solve your problem.
-This is rare, but is the case when you are working binaries or very large wrapper agents such as Dynatrace which are not used as normal NPM modules
+This is rare, but is the case when you are working with binaries or very large wrapper agents such as Dynatrace which are not used as normal NPM modules